Microfluidics for Cell Biology

 -

-Expert Reviews: Basics of Microfluidics Why is it important to control shear stress in your microfluidic experiments?
+Expert Reviews: Basics of Microfluidics Why is a controlled shear-stress a key parameter of your microfluidic experiments?
 Read more

 -